he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Werecreature.md

 ###  Lycanthropy

 Many scholars refer to the curse of the werecreature as “lycanthropy,” but technically this is correct only when speaking of werewolves.
-Nevertheless, the word has gained traction in certain circles, and as a result it's not uncommon to hear the whispers of locals who fear lycanthropes even when a ravenous [[Weretiger]] is the real threat.
+Nevertheless, the word has gained traction in certain circles, and as a result it's not uncommon to hear the whispers of locals who fear lycanthropes even when a ravenous [[DATABASE/monster/Weretiger|weretiger]] is the real threat.
 Naturally, the werecreatures themselves don't take this ignorance lightly, and tend to see being equated with a werewolf as a great insult.
 Unless, of course, the werecreature is a werewolf!

 ###  Other Werecreatures